Thereallo1026/HoYoLAB-Checkin/README.md

 #### Where can I find my stoken?

-You can locate your stoken by monitoring requests to the endpoint that includes "getBySToken" from the HoYoLAB app, it should be `https://sg-public-api.hoyoverse.com/account/ma-passport/token/getBySToken`.
+You can locate your stoken by monitoring requests to the endpoint that includes "getBySToken" from the HoYoLAB app, the URL should be `https://sg-public-api.hoyoverse.com/account/ma-passport/token/getBySToken`.

 Both the stoken and mid can be found at the cookies header.
 ![Screenshot](https://cdn.gilcdn.com/ContentMediaGenericFiles/c7f1a6796f497f81737b541a0823c80e-Full.webp)